The best independent guide to the Algarve

-The main tourist season of Luz is from June until the end of August, with August being the busiest month.
+The main tourist season of Praia da Luz is from June until the end of August, with August being the busiest month.
 The weather is suitable for spending time on the beach from May until late September.

 The spring or autumn months can be a great time to visit, especially if the focus of the holiday is exploring the region.
-Luz closes for winter in November but as there is a large expat community many cafes and restaurants will remain open.
+Luz closes for winter in November, but as there is a large expat community, many cafes and restaurants will remain open.

 In the Algarve – Alvor, Carvoeiro, Olhos de Agua and Monte Gordo